YAKEcloud/yake-install-examples/openstack/README.md

-# YAKE installation on Openstack
+# YAKE installation on Openstack with k3s

 This document will guide you through setting up YAKE on k3s on OpenSstack.